Jeremycouturier/NcorpiON/README.md

 ## Acknowledgments

-If you use this code or parts of this code for results presented in a scientific publication, please cite NcorpiON.
+If you use this code in a scientific publication, please cite NcorpiON.

 ## Contributors